jamesmeyer1/EKSKube2IAM/README.md

       ["put s3 arn here"]
   name: test
 ```
 We need to test if the namespace control is working.
-Create a role with Administrative privileges and copy the are into the application above and redeploy.
+Create a role with Administrative privileges and copy the ARN into S3admin.yaml and redeploy.
 The steps to redeploy are below.
 ```
-kubectl delete -f <path to Application deployed above>
+kubectl delete -f <path to Application deployed above/s3.yaml>
 ```
 ```
-kubectl apply -f <path to updated application deployed above>
+kubectl apply -f <path to updated application deployed above/s3admin.yaml>
 ```
 ```
 kubectl logs <pod> --namespace=test